What Happens to Bail If Released Without Being Charged in Los Angeles?

 However, if a defendant wants to fight the case, then they will have to remain in custody while they do so.
 Under these circumstances, the defendant's lawyer could argue for a release on their own recognizance by demonstrating that the defendant is not a flight risk and not a danger to the community.

 The general rule when it comes to bail in Los Angeles County is that it has to be reasonable.
-The standard of reasonableness is measured against the defendant's level of dangerousness to the community, the seriousness of the crime they committed, and whether or not they have been deemed a flight risk.
+The standard of reasonableness is measured against the defendant's level of danger to the community, the seriousness of the crime they committed, and whether or not they have been deemed a flight risk.

 More Information On The Bail Process